rubenhortas/rubenhortas.github.io/_posts/2024-03-01-htb-analytics.md

 `echo "10.10.11.233 analytical.htb" | sudo tee -a /etc/hosts`

-Now, we browse to the web to take a look.
+Now, we browse to the web to take a look:

 ![Analytics web](htb-analytics-web.png)
 *Analytics web*